pjotrp/yaj/yaj/doc/about.md

-This is a peer-reviewed, open access and free journal that is part of a community effort to increase the number of open public biomedical resources and help make them findable, accessible, interoperable and re-usable or [FAIR](https://www.force11.org/group/fairgroup/fairprinciples).
+This is a peer-reviewed, open access and free journal that is part of a community effort to increase the number of open public biological and biomedical resources and help make them findable, accessible, interoperable and re-usable or [FAIR](https://www.force11.org/group/fairgroup/fairprinciples).
 In this journal you can publish a short paper with metadata describing your data and/or software with little effort and <b>free of